mthmulders/kc-serve/README.md

   --highlight   | resolve to highlight.js style
   --port        | serve from specified port
-  --no-open     | don't open presentation in browser
+  --no-open     | don't open presentation in browser --footer      | resolve to markup to be included in footer of every slide

   * Pick a highlight style from [demo](https://highlightjs.org/static/demo/) or use the css file name from [source](https://github.com/isagalaev/highlight.js/tree/master/src/styles)